 This one is again a little different from traditional Japanese mochi but due to its gooey texture, it is also considered a type of mochi.
 It is made from bracken starch rather than rice powder, giving it a jelly-like consistency.
 It is typically rolled in kinako (soybean powder), and sometimes served drizzled with kuromitsu (black sugar syrup).

 This type of mochi is toasted over a fire or hot coals, and usually eaten during wintertime.
 The hard mochi puffs up and becomes soft again as it is heated.
 Dango is also often eaten this way, called yaki dango.
 Yaki mochi is also a play on words that can mean "jealousy" in Japanese.

 Mizu shingen mochi (also known as the "raindrop cake") is a modern style of Japanese dessert, wholly different from the rest of the mochi types on this list.
-It is made with agar-agar powder and usually flavored with a drizzle of kuromitsu and sprinkling of nutty kinako powder.
+It is made with agar-agar powder and usually flavored with a drizzle of kuromitsu (black sugar syrup) and sprinkling of nutty kinako powder.

 You can find endless variations of mochi all over Japan throughout convenience stores, supermarkets, department stores, or specialty stores.
 In cooking, mochi is incorporated into other dishes in a number of different ways.

 For example, you will typically find balls of mochi as a component of a dessert called anmitsu, which is made of agar jelly, red bean paste, fruits, mochi balls, and sometimes ice cream, with sweet syrup poured over it.